CoatiSoftware/emacs-sourcetrail/README.rst

 Usage
 -----

-From SoureTrail to Emacs
+From Sourcetrail to Emacs
 ~~~~~~~~~~~~~~~~~~~

 * enable sourcetrail-mode in Emacs
 * Right click in sourcetrail -> **Set IDE Curor**
 * In the Emacs should now open the file and put the cursor in the position form sourcetrail.

-From Emacs to SoureTrail
+From Emacs to Sourcetrail
 ~~~~~~~~~~~~~~~~~~~

 * Navigate your cursor to the location in the text.